Brian Laudrup: Style of play

-Laudrup was an elegant, technical and creative player who was gifted with incredible pace and ball control.
+Laudrup was an elegant, technical and creative player who was gifted with tremendous pace and ball control.
 He used this talent, offensive capabilities and acceleration to dribble at speed and beat players with relative ease to create openings for teammates.
 Although he was a powerful and accurate striker of the ball, who was capable of finishing well and scoring with either foot as well as with his head, Laudrup was also known to be a very unselfish player with excellent vision who would often take more pleasure in setting-up teammates rather than going for goal himself.
 Regarding Laudrup's unselfishness, John Greig commented: "Apart from applying the ammunition, Laudrup was also capable of scoring his share of goals, but I genuinely believe that he was embarrassed about scoring.
 He seemed to derive much more pleasure from making goals".
 A versatile player, Laudrup was capable of playing in several attacking and midfield positions; his preferred position was in a free role, as a winger on either flank, or in the centre, as an attacking midfielder behind the forwards, with licence to roam.
 He was also deployed as a midfielder, as a deep-lying forward, or even as a striker on occasion throughout his career.
 Despite his skill and ability, his consistency and mentality was occasionally brought into question throughout his career.

 Reception

-Laudrup has been praised by several players, managers, pundits, and footballing figures for his footballing ability, including Charlie Nicholas, Roland Wohlfarth, Charlie Nicholas, Ally McCoist, and Andy Goram.
+Laudrup has been praised by several players, managers, pundits, and footballing figures for his footballing ability, including Charlie Nicholas, Roland Wohlfarth, Ally McCoist, and Andy Goram.
 Franz Beckenbauer described Laudrup as "a world class player," a view shared by Andreas Brehme, who described him as a "player of the highest quality class."
 Paul Gascoigne instead dubbed him an "amazing player."
 Laudrup's older brother, Michael, likened Brian's playing style to his own, and even believed his younger brother to be superior to himself.
 His former manager Horst Wohlers named him as the best player he had ever coached, and as the top footballer in the Bundesliga during their time together at Bayer Uerdingen.
 In December 2013, Graeme Le Saux named Luís Figo and Brian Laudrup as his toughest opponents ever.
 Walter Smith's view of Laudrup was more critical however, lauding his ability but also lamenting his mentality, which he believed limited him as a player, commenting: "Brian Laudrup is as good a player as I have ever worked with, but he frustrated me.
 He had the capability of being up there with the greatest players of all time.
 There was just that little bit in him mentally that stopped him from being right at the very top.
 Make no mistake, he was a fantastic player for us, but he could have elevated himself into a position where he was one of the best in the world."